acord-robotics/stellarios/lore-miydlians.md

 (Liam Arbuckle, 2019)

 However, I began to come up with the name "Midgard" for the galactic Parliament after the Miydlians, and also from some mythological stories.
 [Midgard in norse mythology](https://www.britannica.com/topic/Midgard) refers to "Middle Earth", or the abode of mankind, and the "gard" part (in my mind) referred to the fact that the Parliament was a "guard" to protect the galaxy/universe.
-I came up with the name Mi*d*g*ard*ia*c*osl, for the capital ship,
+I came up with the name Mi*d*g*ard*ia*c*osl, for the capital ship of the people, and I began to question if the first group to create a massive civilization would really be war-loving.
+I've kept this here to reference our earlier work, and the old lore is freely visible to AC0/RD members at [the gitlab repo](https://gitlab.com/acord-robotics/robodev/star-sailors/-/tree/starsailorsearthlings/star-sailors-earthlings).
+It's possible that the original ideas for the Miydlians' characteristics could apply to another species, or better yet - a "splinter group" of Miydlians.
+Time will tell, and the entire community can chip in with your thoughts.

+[poll]
+* Original characteristics apply to new species
+* Original characteristics apply to "splinter group"
+* Shelve the original characteristics
+[/poll]